emezac/agentworks/README.md

 Contributions are welcome!
 Please follow standard practices for pull requests, issues, and code style.
 (Further details TBD).

 License
-This project is licensed under the MIT License. <!-- Choose and update -->
+This project is licensed under the MIT License.